shem8/Anythink-Angular/angular/README.md

 - Authenticate users via JWT (login/signup pages + logout button on settings page)
 - CRU\* users (sign up & settings page - no deleting required)
-- CRUD Articles
+- CRUD Items
-- CR\*D Comments on articles (no updating required)
+- CR\*D Comments on items (no updating required)
-- GET and display paginated lists of articles
+- GET and display paginated lists of items
-- Favorite articles
+- Favorite items
 - Follow other users

 **The general page breakdown looks like this:**

 - Home page (URL: /#/ )
   - List of tags
-  - List of articles pulled from either Feed, Global, or by Tag
+  - List of items pulled from either Feed, Global, or by Tag
-  - Pagination for list of articles
+  - Pagination for list of items
 - Sign in/Sign up pages (URL: /#/login, /#/register )
   - Uses JWT (store the token in localStorage)
   - Authentication can be easily switched to session/cookie based
 - Settings page (URL: /#/settings )
-- Editor page to create/edit articles (URL: /#/editor, /#/editor/article-slug-here )
+- Editor page to create/edit items (URL: /#/editor, /#/editor/item-slug-here )
-- Article page (URL: /#/article/article-slug-here )
+- Item page (URL: /#/item/item-slug-here )
-  - Delete article button (only shown to article's author)
+  - Delete item button (only shown to item's author)
   - Render markdown from server client side
   - Comments section at bottom of page
   - Delete comment button (only shown to comment's author)
 - Profile page (URL: /#/profile/:username, /#/profile/:username/favorites )
   - Show basic user info
-  - List of articles populated from author's created articles or author's favorited articles
+  - List of items populated from author's created items or author's favorited items

 ## Commands